Consuming JSON using Data Centric Development (DCD) feature in Flash Builder 4

 A window as shown in the image below will be launched.

 Save and run the application.
-Application will be launched in the browser enter the string you want to search in the TextInput and click on “Search Web” button.
-You will see request will be sent and the response being displayed as shown in the image below.
+Application will be launched in the browser enter the string you want to search in the TextInput and click on “Search” button.
+You will see request will be sent and the response being displayed in the DataGrid as shown in the image below.

 Very well explained!
 Thanks a ton.